 McDowell Mountain Regional Park

-Aid stations every 3-6.4 miles including water, electrolyte drink, sweet snacks, salty snacks, and fruit.
-Please plan to run with at least one bottle of water.
-Aid Station Helpers – Sign Up Here
+Aid stations every 3-10.5 miles including water, ice, electrolyte drink (Gnarly Hydrate), sweet snacks, salty snacks, and fruit.
+We do not stock our aid stations with gels so please plan on bringing your own.
+Additionally, please plan to run with at least one bottle of water.

 Gender specific cut race shirt

 Chip timed race results displayed at finish line

 Post race food (bagels, fresh fruit) & socializing

 Awards to top 3 male & female finishers at each distance.

 Points earned in the Desert Runner Trail Series.